“A delight, and a beautiful bit of art.” -Allen Levi, Theo of Golden

 This book also grapples with the complexities of fostering and adoption and—unbeknownst to me—prepared my heart for our own wild foster and adoption story, which I share about in the book’s author’s note.

-Below, in addition to a few deep questions, you’ll find cute little place cards for your book club with a quirky little take on the croissants you’ll soon read about.
+Below, in addition to a few deep questions, you’ll find cute little place cards for your book club with a quirky take on the croissants you’ll soon read about.
 I’m also including a watercolor, created by my friend Elena Balkcom, which you can use as a phone background or can print and frame as a nod to the ‘grafting’ the characters discover.

 If your book club decides to read The Brunswick, I'd love to know about it!
 Post a photo on social and tag @calliemurray or email a photo to me at callie@calliemurray.com.
 What an honor!
-And, feel free to Request a Book Club Appearance below.
-I’d love to meet you if schedules align.

 Welcome to The Brunswick,